Leah Williamson: Rushden & Diamonds

 Williamson joined Rushden & Diamonds Centre of Excellence at the age of 6.
 On that period, Williamson said, "My coach at the time left to go to Arsenal.
 I went across with her and had a couple of trials and luckily they took me on and I never looked back from there.
 So I owe it all to my coach from when I was 9."

 Arsenal

 Williamson joined Arsenal's Centre of Excellence in 2006 at the age of nine.
+She considered quitting football at the age of fifteen, skeptical about the possibility of playing professionally.

 2014

 Williamson made her senior team debut the day after her seventeenth birthday when she came on as an 81st-minute substitution for Rachel Yankey in Arsenal's 0–2 defeat to Birmingham City in the Women's Champions League quarter-final.
 She made her FA WSL debut on 16 April against Notts County.
 She won her first major title, the 2014 FA Women's Cup with Arsenal on 1 June in the final against Everton, in which she came on as a 76th-minute substitute for Jade Bailey.
 On 13 July, Williamson netted her first professional goal for Arsenal in a 4–0 win away against Millwall Lionesses in the League Cup.
 On 4 September, she scored her first league goal against Chelsea.
 She made 12 appearances in the 2014 FA Women's Super League.
 Williamson played in the 2014 League Cup final against Manchester City which Arsenal lost 1–0.
 At the end of the 2014 season, she was named the League Cup Player of the Year, ahead of Jess Clarke from Notts County, Ji So-yun from Chelsea and Toni Duggan from Manchester City.